 Armitage is renowned for pushing the boundaries to create contemporary works that blend dance, music and art.
 She is inspired by disparate, non-narrative sources, from 20th century physics, to 16th century Florentine fashion, to pop culture and new media.
 In her hands, the classic vocabulary is given a needed shock to its system, with speed, fractured lines, abstractions and symmetry countermanded by asymmetry.
 Music is her script and she has collaborated with contemporary and experimentalist composers such as Rhys Chatham, Vijay Iyer, Lukas Ligeti and John Luther Adams.
 The scores can be marked by extreme lyricism as well as dissonance, noise and polyrhythms.
 The sets and costumes for her works are often designed by leading artists in the contemporary art world, including Jeff Koons, David Salle, Phillip Taaffe and Brice Marden.

-Armitage’s work is at once both esoteric and popular.
+Armitage’s work is at once both esoteric and the popular.
 Having choreographed two Broadway productions (Passing Strange and Hair, which garnered her a tony® nomination), videos for Madonna and Michael Jackson, several Merchant-Ivory films and Cirque du Soleil’s 2012 tent show, Amaluna.
 In 2009, she was awarded France’s most prestigious award, Commandeur dans l'orde des Arts et des Lettres.
 She is the 2012 recipient of the prestigious artist-in-residence grant at the Chinati Foundation, founded by artist Donald Judd in Marfa, Texas.